 B N Oakman, formerly an academic economist, commenced writing poetry in 2006.
 Subsequently his work has been published in literary journals, magazines and newspapers in Australia, the UK and the USA.

-Bruce's second full-length poetry collection, Second Thoughts, (Interactive Press 2014), will be launched at The Castlemaine Art Gallery on Sunday October 12 from 2pm.
-All welcome.
+Bruce's second full-length poetry collection, Second Thoughts, (Interactive Press 2014), was launched before a large crowd at The Castlemaine Art Gallery on Sunday October 12.